-Туре о f counterparty Risk Weighting Solvency Ra- Risk Factor 1.
-A counterparty which is, or the contract of which is, explicitly guaranteed by a category a body .
+Туре о of counterparty Risk Weighting Solvency Ra- Risk Factor 1.
+A counterparty which is, or the contract of which is, explicitly guaranteed by acategory a body.
 NIL 8% NIL 2.
 A counterparty which is, or the contract of which is, explicitly guaranteed by acategory b body.
 20% 8% 1.6% 3.
 Any other counterparty.
 100% 8% 8%